Alexandros Merentitis: Biography

 After the Balkan Wars, he was promoted to captain (1913) and assigned to teach geography at the Military Academy.
 Merentitis was promoted to major in 1915, and after Greece's entry in World War I in 1917, to lieutenant colonel.
 During the war he served as artillery commander of the 4th Infantry Division on the Macedonian front.
-He continued in the same post in the 2nd Infantry Division during the Greek participation in the Allied intervention in the Ukraine against the Bolsheviks.
+He continued in the same post in the 2nd Infantry Division during the Greek participation in the Allied intervention in Ukraine against the Bolsheviks.
 He was promoted to full colonel in the same year (1919).
 After the end of the Allied campaign, he was transferred to Anatolia, where Greece was engaged in a war with the Turkish Nationalist forces of Mustafa Kemal.
 He served throughout the Greco-Turkish War of 1919–1922, first as artillery commander of II Army Corps and then as artillery commander of I Army Corps.
 On 24 June 1922, shortly before the decisive Turkish offensive in August, he was also placed as chief of staff of I Corps.

 After the collapse of the Greek front and evacuation from Anatolia, Merentitis was suspended from active service.
 In 1925 he returned to service, was promoted to major general and appointed as Artillery Inspector of the Army, and studied in the French Army Artillery School at Metz.
 On his return, he was appointed deputy chief of the Hellenic Army General Staff (29 October 1928 – 17 October 1929); however, as the post of the chief was vacant during this period, he was the effective head of the Army.
 In 1930 he was appointed General Secretary of the newly established Aviation Ministry, from which post he retired in 1934.
 In 1945, he served as Minister General-Governor of Northern Greece in the first cabinet of Admiral Petros Voulgaris (16 April – 11 August), and as Minister for Military Affairs in Voulgaris' second cabinet (22 August – 17 October), and in the cabinet of Archbishop Damaskinos of Athens (17 October – 1 November).
 In the latter he also served as Minister for Naval Affairs from 19 October.

 He was unmarried, and died in 1964.